cavidparker/convert-TFLite-for-android-/README.md

 ## Step 2 : clone the git anywhere in your computer:
 git clone git@github.com:tensorflow/tensorflow.git

+## Note : For a quantized model, run this from the tensorflow/ directory

 ## step 3 : Run this code into tensorflow: /home/cavid/tensorflow ( here is my path) :
 ### - change the input_file and output_file localion